Melitopol: Culture

 There is a design project of the Intercultural Park, prepared by a group of European architects and designers led by Mark Glaudemans – Director of the European Laboratory for urban planning, the Dean of the Academy of Architecture and Urbanism (city of Tilburg, Netherlands).

 In Melitopol removed first short film in 2015, "The Zone".

 Melitopol has 38 monuments, memorials and statues registered.
 One of them is the statue of Bohdan Khmelnytsky, the famous hetman of the Zaporozhian Host.
-His images are printed on Ukrainian 5 hryvnia's banknotes.
 The other one represents Ostap Bender a hero of the book of Ilf and Petrov The Twelve Chairs.